A Resource for Caregivers of Children with Type 1 Diabetes and their Sitters

 High blood glucose (hyperglycemia) means that there is too much glucose in the blood.
 It’s important to detect and treat high blood glucose quickly to keep it from rising higher.

-- Know the blood glucose level that the parent/ parents define as high blood glucose for their child.
+- Know the blood glucose level that the caregiver define as high blood glucose for their child.

-- Know the steps the parent/parents want you to take to manage the high blood glucose level.
+- Know the steps the caregiver want you to take to manage the high blood glucose level.

-- Know at what blood glucose level and under what circumstances you should contact the parent/parents for directions.
+- Know at what blood glucose level and under what circumstances you should contact the caregiver for directions.

 - If you’ve just checked a blood glucose level and this number doesn’t seem right based on how the child is acting, then recheck it.
 It may be that you or the child didn’t do the check with clean hands.
 Doing a blood glucose check having just touched fruit, sticky or sweet stuff can cause a falsely high reading.